LaurieWired/BsidesSeattle2023/README.md

 Welcome to a deep-dive analysis of the notorious Godfather Android banking trojan.
 This repository contains notes, slides, and code related to my BSides Seattle 2023 talk "Unmasking the Godfather".

-In this presentation, I provide an insightful reverse-engineering walkthrough to demystify one of the most contemporary threats in the mobile banking industry.
+In this presentation, I provide a reverse-engineering walkthrough to demystify one of the most contemporary threats in the mobile banking industry.

 ---